The Music of Nadir Omowale

-The fourteen-time Detroit Music Award winner and former MTV News correspondent is driven by an impassioned activism.
+The fifteen-time Detroit Music Award winner and former MTV News correspondent is driven by an impassioned activism.
 All of his hats – performer, producer, creative strategist – are worn by a man who explores as he produces, teaches as he advises, and creates art that honors the fact that life is filled with extremes and in-betweens.
 The result is infectious, a creative electricity that is essential to who Nadir is.

 Nadir will tell you that life is too important, not to be an activist.
 His impressions about life are the essence of his work.
 His lyrics can tug at heartstrings, tickle funny bones, or evoke an honest look at the world around us, and (possibly more importantly) the world within us.

 His music is influenced by funk, but don’t call Nadir a funk revivalist.
 His understanding of rock, R&B, hip hop, and jazz takes funk to a most Nadir-centric next step; a Southern born, and Detroit raised sound that doesn’t fit in traditional boxes.
 His music reaches across genres and political aisles – sometimes with a gentle, outstretched hand, and occasionally with a clenched fist – always challenging listeners with a funk inspired, Motor City sound that is as relevant today, as Holland-Dozier-Holland were in the sixties.

 Jane Asher of Radio Sophie 103.7FM in San Diego writes of Nadir: